MaggieLi1111/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+Closure gives us the ability for a child function to access variables from a higher level scope even after the variables have been called or closed or terminated, and a closure happens when an inner funtion reaches into it's outer scope to grab a value defined in the outer function.

 2. Study the following code, then answer the questions below.

 ```js